hackclub/hackclub/workshops/backjack/README.md

 #include <vector>
 using namespace std;
 ```
 + Inside the project, I have included the c time library (` <ctime> ` ), this header file will be called when we need to generate random numbers which will be the card numbers for the players.
-For more about how to use the ` ` library, you can found it [Here](http://www.cplusplus.com/reference/ctime/)
+For more about how to use the this` library, you can found it [Here](http://www.cplusplus.com/reference/ctime/)
 + I also called the vector library (` <vector> `), because we will be using vectors instead of arrays to keep all the player and the dealer’s cards.
 + We are not going to be using ` std:: ` to declare a string variable or output and input messages, instead we will be using ` using namespace std; ` to inform the program that we won't be using ` std:: ` rather a namespace.